White Terror (Russia): Eastern Russia

-On May 9, 1918, after Ataman Dutov captured Alekasandrov-Gai village, nearly 2,000 men of the Red Army were buried alive.
+On May 9, 1918, after Ataman Dutov captured Alexandrov Gay village, nearly 2,000 men of the Red Army were buried alive.
 More than 700 people from the village were executed.
 After capturing Troitsk, Orenburg, and other cities, a regime of terror was installed over 6,000 people, of whom 500 were killed just during interrogations.
 In Chelyabinsk, Dutov's men executed or deported to Siberian prisons over 9,000 people.
 In Troitsk, Dutov's men in the first weeks after the capture of the city shot about 700 people.
 In Ileka they killed over 400.
 These mass executions were typical of Dutov's Cossack troops.
-Dutov's executive order of August 4, 1918 imposed the death penalty for evasion of military service and for even passive resistance to authorities on its territory.
+Dutov's executive order of August 4, 1918, imposed the death penalty for evasion of military service and for even passive resistance to authorities on its territory.
 In one district of the Ural region in January 1918, Dutov's men killed over 1,000 people.
 On April 3, 1919, the Cossack warlord ordered his troops to shoot and take hostages for the slightest display of opposition.
 In the village of Sugar, Dutov's men burned down a hospital with hundreds of Red Army patients.

 The Semenov regime in Transbaikalia was characterized by mass terror and executions.
 More than 1,600 people were shot.
 Semenov himself admitted in court that his troops burned villages.
 Eleven permanent death houses were set up, where refined forms of torture were practiced.
 Semyonov personally supervised the torture chambers, during which some 6,500 people were murdered.

 Major General William S. Graves, who commanded North-American occupation forces in Siberia, testified that:

 Semeonoff and Kalmikoff soldiers, under the protection of Japanese troops, were roaming the country like wild animals, killing and robbing the people, and these murders could have been stopped any day Japan wished.
 If questions were asked about these brutal murders, the reply was that the people murdered were Bolsheviks and this explanation, apparently, satisfied the world.
 Conditions were represented as being horrible in Eastern Siberia, and that life was the cheapest thing there.
 There were horrible murders committed, but they were not committed by the Bolsheviks as the world believes.
 I am well on the side of safety when I say that the anti-Bolsheviks killed one hundred people in Eastern Siberia, to every one killed by the Bolsheviks.